-The proposed Cova-1 exploration well is located on the continental slope in an area of uniformly smooth seabed ranging in depth 1,900m to 1,950m.
+Permit area S06-03 is located on the continental slope in depths ranging from 1000m to 1,950m.
 To the north the continental slope continues to decline steadily reaching depths in excess of 2,500m in the Timor Trough.

-A system of shoals occurs to the south and southwest of the Cova-1 location (Figure ES.3).
+A system of shoals occurs to the south and southwest of the permit area (Figure ES.3).
 The system stretches for approximately 60km in a northeast/southwest direction along the outer edge of the Sahul Shelf and comprises 11 major shoals ranging in size from 0.05km2 to 40km2, with an average size of 4.6km2.
-The nearest of these shoals, Big Bank Shoals, is located approximately 85km to the south of the Cova-1 well.
+The nearest of these shoals, Big Bank Shoals, is located approximately 40km to the south.

 The nearest emergent reefs, Ashmore, Cartier and Hibernia, are located on the southwest end of Sahul Shelf.
-The nearest, Hibernia reef, is more than 300km to the southwest of Cova-1.
-The nearest shoreline is the southern coastline of Timor-Leste, located approximately 90km to the northwest.
+The nearest, Hibernia reef, is more than 300km to the southwest of the permit area.
+The nearest shoreline is the southern coastline of Timor-Leste, located approximately 80km to the northwest of the permit area.